Universal groups of cellular automata: Definitions

 An RCA $f : A^\Z \to A^\Z$ is \emph{of radius $r$} if $f(x)_0$ depends only on the word $x_{[-r,r]}$.
-A \emph{biradius} of a reversible cellular automaton $f$ is any number larger than the radii of $f$ and $f^{-1}$.
+A \emph{biradius} of a reversible cellular automaton $f$ is any number at least as large as the radii of $f$ and $f^{-1}$.
 The \emph{neighborhoods} are sets $N$ such that $f(x)_0$ depends only on $x|_N$, and \emph{bineighborhoods} are defined in the obvious way.

+If $N \subset \Z$ is a finite neighborhood and $A$ an alphabet, we let $\RCA_N(A)$ be the set of RCA with bineighborhood (the union of neighborhoods of the RCA and its inverse) contained in $N$.
+The case where $N$ is a contiguous interval is of particular interest.
+In the case $N = \{-r, \ldots, r\}$, that is, biradius $r$, we denote $\RCA_N(A)$ by $\RCA_r(A)$.

 For two groups $G, H$, we write $H \leq G$ for the literal inclusion, and $H \hookrightarrow G$ when $H$ can be embedded into $G$.

 The symmetric (resp. alternating) group on a set $A$ is $\Sym(A)$ (resp. $\Alt(A)$) and $S_n$ is the group $\Sym(A)$ for any $|A| = n$, up to isomorphism; similarly $A_n = \Alt(A)$ for $|A| = n$.